RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/application-state.md

 - The default font color is the Dark Theme’s default body text color (#FFFFFF) for use with the default, dark background color.

-- When a lighter Tag background color is used, the font color changes to `--colorTertiaryDarken4` for better color contrast and legibility.
+- When a lighter Tag background color is used, the font color changes to `--color.palette.darkblue.950` for better color contrast and legibility.

 - Text does not wrap within the component in order to keep the height of the Global Status Bar consistent across application states which improves muscle memory and faster recognition time.

-- Padding to the left and right of the text is 6 px/0.375 rem within the background shape.

 ### Location

-- The App State component is placed around 6 px/0.375 rem below the application title text bottom in the [Global Status Bar](https://astrouxds.com/components/global-status-bar/).
+- The App State component is placed below the application title text in the [Global Status Bar](https://astrouxds.com/components/global-status-bar/).

 - The App State should be left-aligned to the application title text, not the menu.

-- If a left-aligned username is present, add 12 px/0.75 rem of spacing between the App State and the username for better legibility of both elements.
+- If a left-aligned username is present, add space between the App State and the username to ensure legibility of both elements.

 - When the App State is present, the application title, menu, state, and username section should be vertically centered in the allotted space within the [Global Status Bar](https://astrouxds.com/components/global-status-bar/).